eloso42/CarND-Advanced-Lane-Lines/writeup.md

 There are two functions in the `LaneFinder` class, `findLanePixels()` and `findLanePixelsFromPrevious()`.

 The first function will take the warped binary image and calculates a histogram to find the starting positions of the lane-lines.
 From these positions it used a sliding window approach to follow the lines forward.
-It returnes the x and y coordinates of all found pixels.
+It returns the x and y coordinates of all found pixels.

 ![alt text][image5]